Preparing for Work

 - STA 318 Statistical Computing (Prereq STA 215:) A detailed study of the advanced features of major statistical packages used in statistical computing, such as SAS and SPSS.
 Emphasis on the data entry, data manipulation, data storage, data simulation, and graphical display features of these packages.

 - CAP 115 Research Basics for Advertising and Public Relations: This course presents the basic techniques for finding, collecting, evaluating and using primary data and secondary information relevant to solving communication problems

-- PSY 300 Research Methods (Prereq PSY 101): Emphasis on the logic of psychological research, the formulation and testing of hypotheses, research design, sampling procedures, data collection and analysis, and the ethics of conducting research.
+- PSY 300 Research Methods (Prereq PSY 101, STA 215 or 312): Emphasis on the logic of psychological research, the formulation and testing of hypotheses, research design, sampling procedures, data collection and analysis, and the ethics of conducting research.

-- US 300 Interdisciplinary Research Methods (Prereq STA 215): This course is a survey of selected interdisciplinary research methods.
+- LIB 301 Interdisciplinary Research Methods: This course is a survey of selected interdisciplinary research methods.
 It includes comparative analysis of research methods used in natural and life sciences, social sciences, and the humanities, with a focus on integrative and problem-solving methodologies.
 Procedures for evaluating data, sources, and findings are reviewed.

 Systems Thinking Skills

 - LIB 323 Design Thinking to Meet Real World Needs (Prereq: Junior standing): Design Thinking is an iterative, project-based, problem-solving process valued in organizations both locally and internationally.
 As interdisciplinary teams, students in this course will use the Design Thinking process to better facilitate the chaos of innovation by collaborating with stakeholders to meet real world needs.